RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

     - Significance:
       - This case is significant in international law for its contribution to the understanding of state sovereignty and responsibility.
       - It highlights the conditions under which a state may be held liable for the actions of another state, particularly when issues of de facto control and influence are involved.
-      - The case informs contemporary discussions on state responsibility, especially in contexts where one state exercises significant influence over another’s actions, and remains relevant in the context of modern international relations.
+      - The case informs contemporary discussions on state responsibility, especially in contexts where one state exercises significant influence over another's actions, and remains relevant in the context of modern international relations.
 -  C. Self-determination
   - Under the UN Charter, it became the cornerstone of the General Assembly's decolonisation policy of the 1960s and 1970s.
     - the principle has generated a rule of international law by which the political future of a colonial or similar non-independent territory should be determined in accordance with the wishes of its inhabitants, within the limits of the principle of uti possidetis def